Fortinet Firewall Live!

 Share

-It provides a framework for creating information systems that are safe, dependable, and trustworthy.
-In this article, we will learn about the CIA triad in cybersecurity withe examples and understand its purpose.
+It provides a framework for creating systems that are safe, dependable, and trustworthy.
+In this article, we will learn about the CIA triad, understand each component, and learn why it is an important aspect of cyber security.

 Furthermore, you can also enroll in our cybersecurity courses to learn about the various other concepts and get online training to build a career in cybersecurity.

-CIA Triad stands for Confidentiality, Integrity, and Availability.
-These are the three core principles of cybersecurity that ensure that information remains secure, accurate, and accessible to authorized users while preventing unauthorized access or disruption.
+IA Triad is a foundational information security model built on three core principles: Confidentiality, Integrity, and Availability.
+It provides a framework for organizations to build and evaluate their information security systems that ensure the information remains secure, accurate, and accessible to authorized users while preventing unauthorized access or disruption.

 CIA triad diagram